 Purchased tangible capital assets are stated at cost.
 Amortization is computed on a straight-line basis at rates that will reduce the original cost to estimated residual value over the useful lives of the assets.
-Computers are amortized using a rate of 20%.
+Computers and furniture and fixtures are amortized using a rate of 20%.
+Leaseholds are amortized on a straight-line basis using a rate of 20%.